HauntedSmores/shopify-base-theme/README.md

 Next, run `npm install` to install required dependencies.

-Finally, edit the `config.yml` to use your correct password and theme id's.
+Edit the `config.yml` to use your correct password and theme id's.
 Your production definition block **must** be called "production" for the `deploy` command to work properly.

+Detailed instructions on setting up `config.yml` can be found [here.](https://shopify.github.io/themekit/configuration)

+Finally, update the `proxy` value in the `bs-config.js` file to correctly proxy your live Shopify domain to your local BrowserSync server during development.

 ## Comands
 Listed here are the commands available with this theme.
 Command syntax: `npm run <command>`.